In This Article

 Stress decreases your body’s ability to digest well and detox.
 Take the time to relax and unwind.
-There are an inordinate number of stress receptors that line the intestinal track.
+There are an inordinate number of stress receptors that line the intestinal tract.
 When the stress levels are high, the intestinal mucus membranes can become irritated.

 Initially, these membranes will dry out and cause elimination issues.
 In time, if the stress is incessant, the mucus membranes will produce a reactive mucus to lubricate the gut and relieve the dryness.
-Unfortunately this may clog and flatten the intestinal villi, where absorption of nutrients and removal of waste takes place.
+Unfortunately, this may clog and flatten the intestinal villi, where absorption of nutrients and removal of waste takes place.
 If you are experiencing regular bowel movements only with the addition of an herbal supplement, more fiber, veggies, water or the restriction of certain foods, you may still not have addressed the underlying irritation in the gut.

 This reactive mucus can also create more frequent loose bowel movements that may have mucus in them.
 If you see mucus in the stool, then you may have proof that excess mucus exists and the villi could be congested.

 A good detox plan must start with severing the relationship of stress to the gut and healing the intestinal mucosa.
-This would require a stress reduction plan and a strategy to pull the mucus off the wall of the gut and tone the intestinal musculature.
+This would require a stress-reduction plan and a strategy to pull the mucus off the wall of the gut and tone the intestinal musculature.